The microwave phase locking in Bloch transistor: Results and Discussion

+Two JJs of area $40\times 90~\text{nm}^2$ are of superconductor-insulator-superconductor type with normal resistance $R_n\sim1.7\,\text{k}\Omega$ (measured in co-fabricated individual JJ junctions).
+From the value of $R_n$ we estimate $I_C$~=~186~nA, and $E_J/h\sim$92.5~GHz.
+The charging energy calculated from the geometrical capacitance of the JJ, 0.18~fF, is $E_{CJ}/h\sim$107~GHz.
+However, for a further estimate of the phase slip energy of the fluxon tunnelling across the JJs, $E_{S0}$, one has to include in the calculation of the charging energy the parallel stray capacitance of the screening circuit, $\sim$1~fF \cite{ShaikhAPL2024}.
+We denote this energy by $E_C$.
+This reduces $E_C/h$ to $\sim$16.4~GHz.
+The combination of $E_C$ and $E_J$ enables us to calculate $E_{S0}$ \cite{Likharev_1985,Shaikh2024}

+where $E_p=\sqrt{8E_JE_C}$ is the plasma energy \cite{Likharev_1985}.
+By substituting the energies into the equation we get $E_{S0}/h\sim 0.55\,\text{GHz}$.
+When bias $V_b$ is applied to the BT, the current is blocked below the apparent critical voltage $V_C^*$ related to $E_{S0}$ by

-where $E_p=\sqrt{8E_JE_C}$ is the plasma energy of the JJ \cite{Likharev_1985}.
-In the BT under study $E_{S0}/h\sim 15\,\text{GHz}$.
-Finally, this parameter determines the accuracy of the current quantization and the operating temperature.
-The BT delivers quantized current when it is voltage-biased, and MWs are applied to the device.
-The MW is synchronised with the Bloch oscillations in the JJs so that the quantized current flows.
+where $R$ is the normal resistor of the screening circuit defined above, $\delta I_{T}\sim 1$~nA, is the thermal noise of the screening circuit, see Supplementary Note 3.
+Above $V^*_C$ the BT has a branch with supercurrent.
+The latter is quantized when the MW is applied to the circuit.
+The effect is due to the phase locking of the MW with the Bloch oscillations in the JJs.
 The quantization is described by the equation

-where $V_0(I)$ is the shape of the $I-V$ curve without the MW (see Eq.~1 of Supplement), $J_n(x)$ is the Bessel function of the $n$-th order and $I_{\text{ac}}$ is the amplitude of the applied MWs \cite{Shaikhaidarov2022}.
-In the experiment, we operate in the limit of strong noise $V_C<k_BT$.
-In particular, the noise is incorporated into $V_0(I)$ as a thermal current $\delta{I}_{T}$.

-The BT leverages control of the quantised current through the gate and bias voltages, $V_b$ and $V_g$, and the amplitude and frequency of the MW signal, $I_{\text{ac}}$ and $f$.
-Since the quantized steps are developed at different bias voltages, the operator can move from one quantized state to another by changing $V_b$ (see Fog. \ref{fig:IVcurve}).
-Their prominence can be periodically modulated by $V_g$ through the Aharonov-Casher effect \cite{Aharonov_1984,DeGraaf:2018vpa}: a fluxon tunneling around a static charge on the isolated island accumulates an additional phase, causing constructive (destructive) interference, and hence an enhanced (suppressed) flux tunneling rate.
-Thus, $V_g$ affects the quantized current steps through modulation of $E_{S}$: